ijhoskins/satmut_utils/README.md

 ![](./docs/satmut_utils_logo.png)

-satmut_utils is a Python package for simulation and variant calling of saturation mutagenesis data.
+satmut\_utils is a Python package for simulation and variant calling of saturation mutagenesis data.
 The two main subcommands are:
 1. 'sim'
 2. 'call'

-satmut_utils commands are designed to simulate and call variants in paired-end, targeted sequencing reads.
-Alignments to a single transcript, or contiguous (spliced) coding sequence, are expected.
+satmut\_utils commands are designed to simulate and call variants in paired-end, targeted sequencing reads.
+Alignments to a mature mRNA reference (contiguous, spliced coding sequence with possible untranslated regions) are expected.
 Genome-wide and transcriptome-wide variant calling is not supported.

 [Installation](#Installation)